Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 #### CI process

-The CI process is not showedcased in this repository at the present time.
+The CI process is not showcased in this repository at present and will be added moving forward.

 There are some gaps to achieve the full automation at the moment, namely the lack of support for SPs.
-The CI process will be added moving forward.

 #### CD process - Option 1: Using Fabric Deployment Pipelines API

-For the CD process, the Azure DevOps pipelines provided in the sample are meant to be triggered manually, but the trigger can be easily implemented by changing the "trigger:" property in the yml file.
+For the CD process, the Azure DevOps pipelines provided in the sample are meant to be triggered manually, and the trigger can be easily implemented by changing the "trigger:" property in the yml file.

 This option is recommended for cases where the Development, Test and Production environments are located in the same tenant.
 Using Fabric Deployment pipelines is a great solution to promote your changes between the environments.

 Building on top of the bootstrap and hydration outcomes, there are two options to implement the CD release process in Fabric.
 There are two [yml files](./devops/) that can be used to create an Azure DevOps pipeline.
 The first option offers an approval gate before allowing the deployment to Test and to Production.
 The second option doesn't include the approval gates.

 **1 - Pre-requisites - Variable Groups**: before trunning the CD release pipeline, the following variable groups need to be created under Pipelines/Library in Azure DevOps.